 New guidelines on prophylactic BSO were developed by the Society of Gynecologic Oncologists (SGO).
 The guidelines address the role prophylactic BSO can play in reducing the risk of both ovarian and breast cancer.

-Most inherited cases of breast and ovarian cancer are associated with two abnormal genes: BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two).
-Abnormal BRCA1 and BRCA2 genes are found in 5% to 10% of all breast cancer cases in the United States.
-Women with an abnormal BRCA1 or BRCA2 gene have up to an 85% risk of developing breast cancer by age 70.
+Most inherited cases of breast and ovarian cancer are associated with mutations in two genes: BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two).
+BRCA1 and BRCA2 genetic mutations are found in 5% to 10% of all breast cancer cases in the United States.
+Women with a BRCA1 or BRCA2 mutation have up to a 72% risk of developing breast cancer by age 80.
 If breast cancer already has been diagnosed, the risk of recurrence (the cancer coming back) is also much higher than average.
-Women with an abnormal BRCA1 or BRCA2 gene also have a much higher-than-average risk of ovarian cancer -- from 15% to 60%.
+Women with a BRCA1 or BRCA2 genetic mutation also have a much higher-than-average risk of ovarian cancer -- from 17% to 44%.

 To reduce future risk of ovarian and breast cancer, SGO guidelines recommend that: